 Some valves can be operated with an electric or pneumatic actuator rather than a handle.
 These actuators connect directly to the valve stem and rotate it a quarter turn.
 The ISO 5211 standard flange connection is the most often used method for connecting an actuator to a valve.

-The actuator then maintains the valve’s open or closed position.
-These types of valves are useful for saving energy and safety reasons.
+The actuator then maintains the valve in its open or closed position.
+These types of valves are beneficial for saving energy and ensuring safety.
 You can get these from every ball valve manufacturer.

 Brass Ball Valves

 Brass is the most common material for valves.
 It is a copper-zinc alloy with good mechanical qualities.
-Brass valves are used for various applications, including drinking water, gas, oil, air, and other liquids.
+Brass valves are used for various applications, including the transportation of drinking water, gas, oil, air, and other liquids.

 However, chloride solutions such as saltwater or demineralized water can induce a condition known as dezincification.
 This is a kind of corrosion in which zinc is lost from the alloy, leaving the brass weak and porous.
 Despite this, brass is ideal for air ball valves and plumbing ball valves.